DomWeldon/oopycql/docs/index.rst

 OOPyCQL is a library designed to make the handling of cypher queries easier in python by providing an object interface for a cypher query.
 But, wait, why?

 I ❤ Cypher and I ❤ Python.
 But sometimes, this relationship gets a little complicated.
 Cypher (CQL) is a brilliant language which is expressive, intuitive and feature-rich (especially with libraries like APOC).
 Often a complex set of database actions can be conducted in a single transaction using just a few lines, saving lots of time and back-and-forth operations in python.

-In part, CQL is so expressive because it is based on the use of ASCII-art to describe patterns and relationships, making queries simple to understand by simply looking at it.
+In part, CQL is so expressive because it is based on the use of ASCII-art to describe patterns and relationships, making queries simple to understand by simply looking at them.
 Python, too, is a powerful and expressive language, and and good, 'pythonic' code is declarative and straightforward to read.

-Herein lies the problem: often I want to write a python program that takes a complex cypher query, runs it in my graph, and takes the results and does something with them (for example, in a Flask view).
+Herein lies the problem: often I want to write a python program that takes a complex cypher query, runs it in my graph, takes the results and does something with them (for example, a Flask view which takes a product id, looks it up in the graph and then returns the product name).
 This means that my python program is reliant on a long string of CQL, which I care about and want to be able to edit and tweak, but which is a pain to put in my python script, and can make for some ugly looking code.

 See the examples below.